-- A. Each player's name and the position or positions he has played shall be listed in the order in which he batted or would have batted unless he is removed, or the game ends, before his turn to bat. - B. Each player's batting and fielding record must be tabulated. - 1.
+- A. Each player's name and the position or positions they have played shall be listed in the order in which they batted or would have batted unless they are removed, or the game ends, before their turn to bat. - B. Each player's batting and fielding record must be tabulated. - 1.
 The first column shall show the number of times each player batted during the game, but no player shall be charged with a turn at bat when: - a.
-He hits a sacrifice fly. - b.
-He is awarded a base on balls. - c.
-He is awarded first base because of obstruction. - 2.
+They hit a sacrifice fly. - b.
+They are awarded a base on balls. - c.
+They are awarded first base because of obstruction. - 2.
 The second column shall show the number of runs, if any, made by each player. - 3.
 The third column shall show the number of safe hits, if any, made by each player. - 4.
 The fourth column shall show the number of put-outs, if any, made by each player. - 5.
 The fifth column shall show the number of assists, if any, made by each player. - 6.
 The sixth column shall show the number of errors, if any, made by each player. - 7.
 The name of each player inserted into a team's line-up as a substitute player or baserunner shall be recorded and the subsequent record tabulated. - C. The score by innings for each team shall follow the tabulated batting and fielding records.